4GeeksAcademy/machine-learning-content/export/descriptive-statistics.md

 Standard deviation tells us how far is the mean from each observation in the given data set.

 In descriptive statistics we generally deal with data available in a sample, not in a population.
+The standard deviation is calculated with the square root of the variance.

 ![descriptive_stats_standard_deviation.png](../assets/descriptive_stats_standard_deviation.png)